- 7 Effective Ways to Use AI in Job Recruitment - August 17, 2023

 According to Kim Malone Scott, being direct with your coworkers is essential, but it doesn’t mean you have to sacrifice your humanity in that process.

-This book encourages managers to shift their focus from command and control to partnership and cooperation to improve output and employee growth.
+This book also encourages managers to shift their focus from command and control to partnership and cooperation to improve output and employee growth.

 Caring deeply about your employees individually and immediately challenging them is the essence of Radical Candor.
 However, Scott goes further by outlining three critical concepts for managers to better connect with their staff: get stuff done, understand why it matters, and make it personal.